chandralegend/chandralegend/README.md

-### Hello World 👋
+### Howdy, partner! 👋
 ![Profile Views](https://komarev.com/ghpvc/?username=chandralegend&color=brightgreen)
 [![Portfolio](https://img.shields.io/badge/Visit-Portfolio-blueviolet)](http://chandralegend.github.io/)

 I am Chandra Irugalbandara.
-Currently I am Electrical Engineering undergraduate at University of Moratuwa.
-Other than coding, i like to cook (mainly baking).
+Currently, I am an Electrical Engineering undergraduate at the University of Moratuwa.
+Other than coding, I like to cook (mainly baking).

 Here are some ideas to get you started:

 - 🔭 I’m currently working on MoraGPA App
 - 🌱 I’m currently learning GraphQL & Software Engineering Principles
-- ⚡ Fun fact: Pet Rats Sold Big After Ratatouille
+- ⚡ Fun fact: listening to Opera Music while being drunk is the bomb!
 <!--
 **chandralegend/chandralegend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.